Don't have a boating licence yet, or are you still working on one?

 Exceptions

-In some cases, the lessor may make an exception for Dutch or Belgian sailors because a sailing licence under 15 m is not obligatory.
+In some cases, the lessor may make an exception for Dutch or Belgian sailors, since a sailing licence for boats under 15 m is not obligatory in the Netherlands.
 It is important to discuss this in advance with the lessor or the local harbour master.
 You can always ask us for advice here or call us on +31 (0) 50 8200 200.

 Safely Hire A Boat With Skipper